fortrabbit/help/docs/install-statamic-3.md

 ---

 template:         article
-reviewed:         2020-02-07
+reviewed:         2020-02-08
-title:            Install Statamatic 3 on fortrabbit
+title:            Install Statamic 3 on fortrabbit
-naviTitle:        Statamatic
+naviTitle:        Statamic
-lead:             Statamatic is a cool file based CMS.
-Learn here how to install and tune Statamatic 3 on fortrabbit.
+lead:             Statamic is a cool file based CMS.
+Learn here how to install and tune Statamic 3 on fortrabbit.
 group:            Install_guides
 stack:            uni
 dontList:         false